Yash-codeAndDev/Java/CollectionFramework/Readme.md

     | **Use Case**            | Best when random access is important | Best when frequent insertions/deletions are needed |
     | **Thread Safety**       | Non-synchronized                     | Non-synchronized                     |

+* **Set(I)** : This can be used for representing a group of Individual objects where insertion order is not preserved and duplicate objects are not allowed.
+    - Set interface is child interface of Collection.
+    - This interface doesn’t contain any new method and we have to use only collection Interface methods

+    - A Set cannot contain duplicate elements.
+    - Elements in a Set are generally unordered, meaning the order of elements in a Set is not guaranteed.
+However, specific implementations like LinkedHashSet maintain the order of insertion.
+    - Most Set implementations allow at most one null element

+    - **HashSet :**  Implements the Set interface using a hash table.
+        - Insertion order is not preserved and it is based on has code of the Object.
+        - Duplicate objects are not allowed
+        - HashSet allows null value